enny1170/ir-gateway/README.md

     The Command page are selfexplanating.
 But two points you have to know.
 Editing a Command you have to set a Code and a Name.
 The Name will be used as Filename to store the command on device Flash.
     And also as Command to raise from MQTT.
 The Clock Icon on the Command-Page will give you the possibilty to setup one Timer to send this command later.

+    If you want to upload Commands use the .jcmd-files in the data Folder as reference. and make sure the file suffix is .jcmd.

     Some devices needs to receive a Code multiple times.
 So we add a Option Repeat for stored Commands.
 This will repeat the IR-Output according to this setting.
 Minimum is 1 maximum 5.